 All that was needed was a match—the death of George Floyd—to ignite the worst race riots in decades.
-There was the release and cover-up of a likely man-made Virus on the world.
-Then the suppression of important compromising information about a presidential candidate, a suspicious election, the deplatforming of a sitting president, and the removal of the conservative social media service Parler by competitors poured gasoline on the fire.
+There was the release and cover-up of a likely man-made Virus on the world3.
+Then the suppression of important compromising information about a presidential candidate,4 a suspicious election, the deplatforming of a sitting president, and the removal of the conservative social media service Parler5 by competitors poured gasoline on the fire.

 Quis Custodiet Ipsos Custodes?
 (Who Watches the Watchers?)

 The censorship and deplatforming that previously “only” affected conservative or libertarian people started to affect public safety and unleashed harm and killed people.

 Scientists that didn’t support the stories of the WHO or CDC – both unelected, suspicious organizations with decades-long histories of corruption and mismanagement – were deleted and removed.

 Governments in multiple countries (including my country, Germany) asked “scientists” for strategy papers that

-would allow repressive techniques to control the population.
+would allow repressive techniques to control the population.6

 The unholy alliance of power-hungry governments, Big Tech, and new media started drumming up the panic narrative which became worse with each week.
 Each of the parties had different reasons: Politicians to acquire more power and control, Big Tech to enrich themselves massively, news media for clicks and money, and scientists for fame, money, and attention.
 Deviating or critical voices were silenced, slandered, and insulted.

 People died because politicians send infected patients back into elderly homes or put them on ventilators too early.
 A rushed vaccine developed without sufficient clinical testing was released to the world without proper systems to track adverse side effects.

 Effective treatment with known (patent-free) drugs like Ivermectin was forbidden – likely to not risk the billions made from the vaccines.
-A meta-analysis of Ivermectin and real-world success stories, as from India (Uttar Pradesh), Peru, and large parts of Africa showed its effectiveness against COVID-19.
+A meta-analysis of Ivermectin7 and real-world success stories, as from India (Uttar Pradesh), Peru, and large parts of Africa showed its effectiveness against COVID-19.
 But the media wouldn’t stop calling out podcaster Joe Rogan, who took prescribed Ivermectin to fight his COVID-19 infection, for taking “Horse Paste”, “Life Stock Pills” or “Horse Dewormer.”